ChildrenofkoRn/decolmor/README.md

 CMYK is used for printing and the correct conversion will be non-linear, based on the color profile for the particular printing device.
 Therefore, the CMYK conversion results will not match Adobe products.
 **BUT:**
-Conversion to HEX/RGB/HSL/HSV/HSB is simple and is described by formulas.
+Conversion from/to HEX/RGB/HSL/HSV/HSB is simple and is described by formulas.
 Read more: https://en.wikipedia.org/wiki/HSL_and_HSV
 The results when rounded to an integer will be the same as when using graphics editors, such as CorelDRAW or Adobe Photoshop.